 Election Denial in Illinois

-0 Election Deniers currently hold statewide office with election oversight power.
+0 Election Deniers will hold statewide election oversight power in Illinois in 2025.

 0 Election Deniers hold statewide Office right now.